Or sign in with

 If you are part of the 42 percent of the American population living with nearsightedness, you may be looking for single-vision distance lenses to correct your vision.
 If you have distance-corrective glasses, your prescription will begin with a (-), and your lens will be concave, or curve inward, to correct your vision properly.

-Reading lenses are designed to help you see things at a close distance, typically between 30 and 40 cm.
+Reading lenses are designed to help you see things at a close distance, typically between 30 and 40 cm(11.8 to 15.8 inches).
 These lenses are convex, or curve outward, and are appropriate for people with prescriptions beginning with a (+).

 Coating can give your lenses different attributes, making them behave differently according to their environment.
 Some change colors based upon the lighting, while others offer protection from scratches or the sun.
 To better understand the options available to you; we’ve listed some of the coatings available in our catalog and what they can do for you.